-SCL120 - Transition to Practical Nursing
+SCL 120 - Transition to Practical Nursing

-Transition to Practical Nursing
+Course Title Transition to Practical Nursing

 This course is designed to help students clarify responsibilities and roles as new graduates.
-Students will be guided and supervised to identify performance standards and behaviors necessary to function safely and effectively as graduate practical nurses.
-Students will be assisted to develop critical thinking strategies required for success on the National Council Licensure Exam (NCLEX) and to complete the professional portfolio.
+Students will be guided and supervised to identify performance standards and behaviors necessary to function safely and effectively as graduate culturally sensitive environments will be emphasized.
+Students move through the course developing more advanced nursing care skills relating to medical-surgical conditions.
+Clinical experiences will take place in rehabilitation units and medical-surgical units.

-SCN101 - Introduction to Veterinary Technology
+SCN 101 - Introduction to Veterinary Technology

-Introduction to Veterinary Technology
+Course Title Introduction to Veterinary Technology